-Decorate Your Mantle (on a budget) for Valentine’s Day
+Decorate Your Mantle (On A Budget) for Valentine’s Day

-This year, after the yards and yards of Christmas greenery and glitter had been rolled out of sight, my mantle seemed bare, cold, depressed even.
-And, after a long 20 days of looking at my bare and sad mantle, I made a decision that this would be the year that I would totally embrace Valentine’s Day!
-If not only for the justification to decorate my poor mantle again, she shines with a bit of pizzazz.
-But, I never like spending lots of money on things I can make for myself!
+This year, after the yards and yards of Christmas greenery and glitter had been rolled out of sight, my mantle seemed bare and cold, depressed even.
+And after a long 20 days of looking at my bare and sad mantle, I made a decision that this would be the year I would totally embrace Valentineโs Day!

 Could I decorate my mantle on the cheap?

 First, I had an empty white vase that beckoned for some Valentine spunk.
-I bought 2 pieces of felt—one pink and one red, some white embroidery floss, and I used some kitchen skewers that I had on hand to make a heart bouquet.
+I bought 2 pieces of feltโone pink and one red, some white embroidery floss, and I used some kitchen skewers that I had on hand to make a heart bouquet.

 First, I cut two matching hearts out of the felt and stitched them together using the white embroidery floss– making sure that I left a bit of space for the stuffing!
 Then after stuffing, inserting a skewer, and stitching up the end.
 It was simple!
 It was cheap! (less than $1 total!)
 And most importantly, it was adorable!

 Next, I decided to craft a banner using an old book & some bias tape!
-How you ask?
-Let me show you!

 To remove the pages, carefully peel the book back at the spine and wiggle the pages loose.
 Rip the pages as close as you can to the spine, use care and take your time!
-If you don’t like the look of the ripped edges you could easily use a utility knife or razor blade to remove pages from your book.
+If you donโt like the look of the ripped edges you could easily use a utility knife or razor blade to remove pages from your book.

 Pick a font on your computer that is chunky, and would show up against the type on your book pages.
 Size the font appropriately, and print a test run of the first letter of the word you are using for your banner.
 For example, my banner spells out the word VALENTINE, so I printed out a V. Check if the size is too big or too small.
 You can do this by holding both the paper and the book page up to a bright light or window and checking the size.
-If it’s not quite right, resize and reprint.
+If itโs not quite right, resize and reprint.

 Once you have your font size perfected, tape your book page onto your paper using painters tape.
-The painters tape is just sticky enough to hold your book page in place and not too sticky to do too much damage when you are removing it.
+The painters tape is just sticky enough to hold your book page in place, and not too sticky to do too much damage when you are removing it.
 Run your paper through the printer again, and voila!
 The first page of your banner is complete!

-After you have printed out all of your book pages, it’s time to get out your sewing machine!
+After you have printed out all of your book pages, itโs time to get out your sewing machine!

-(And, yes… my sewing machine is ancient!
+(Yesโฆ my sewing machine is ancient!
 But, I love it!)

 Position the first book page between the two layers of bias tape, leaving enough slack at the end to properly tie up the edges to your mantle.
 Using your machine, stitch over the bias tape and book page, making sure you keep the layers together and the stitches straight.
 Before your sewing machine reaches the end of the book page, get the next page ready.
 Leave a small gap between each letter.
 Continue on until all of your pages have been sewn together!

-If you like, at the end you can cut the bottoms of the book pages.
+If you like, at the end, you can cut the bottoms of the book pages.
 I chose a dovetail design, but you could also leave them as they are.

-Who knew that with a few bucks, a little time, and redistribution of a few items around my home—I could have the Valentine’s Day mantle of my dreams?!
-Is your mantle begging for a little Valentine excitement?
-Dress it up!
+Who knew that with a few bucks, a little time, and redistribution of a few items around my homeโI could have the Valentineโs Day mantle of my dreams?!
+I really do love it.

 Looking for more ideas for Valentines Day?